Skip to main content Skip to navigation

 Policy papers brief the minister on your agency’s analysis of the issues.
 They should define the problem or opportunity, outline the evidence and any consultation undertaken, and set out the agency’s free and frank advice.

+Advice can set out a range of options from maintaining the status quo, to making operational changes and amending legislation or other policy settings.
 The recommendations you make to your minister will form the basis for their decision making.
 They should help your minister formulate next steps and the scope of any consultation with Cabinet.

 Good policy decisions are informed by free and frank advice, so it’s important to be familiar with what that means in principle and in practice.